Using the Asset Library¶

 Notably, you can only fetch assets for the current version of Godot you are running.
-Projects, Demos and Templates can be downloaded from from the Project Manager view of the AssetLib.
+Projects, Demos and Templates can be downloaded from the Project Manager view of the AssetLib.
 Addons (tools, scripts, materials etc.) can be downloaded from the in-project AssetLib and added to the current project.
 In addition, unlike when using the web frontend, the search results are updated in real-time (you do not have to press Search after every change to your search query for the changes to take place).

 In the future, you will be able to choose a different AssetLib provider to fetch assets from (using the Site dropdown menu), however currently only the official Godot website version of the AssetLib is supported, as well as the version that may be running on your local machine's web server (the localhost option).

 When you click on an asset, you will see more information about it.

 If you click on the Install button, Godot will fetch an archive of the asset, and will track download progress of it at the bottom of the editor window.
 If the download fails, you can retry it using the Retry button.

 When it finishes, you can proceed to install it using the Install button.
 This will bring up the Package Installer window.

 Here you can see a list of all the files that will be installed.
 You can tick off any of the files that you do not wish to install, and Godot will also inform you about any problems with files that it cannot install.
 These files will be shown in red, and hovering over them will show you a message stating why it cannot be installed.